clydebuilt1974/TryHackMe/CTF/All in One.md

 ### TCP/21
 * vsftpd 3.0.3
-  * No public exploits on Exploit db.
+  * No public exploits listed on Exploit db.
 * Connected anonymously - no files or folders exposed.
 ```
 ftp 10.10.74.123